PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/hooks.rst

 If ``ipfilter`` returns ``true``, the query is dropped.
 If ``preresolve`` returns ``true``, it will indicate it handled a query, and the recursor will send to result as constructed in the functions to the client.
 If it returns ``false``, the Recursor will continue processing.
-For the other functions, the return value will indicate if DNSSEC validation should take place.
+For the other functions, the return value will indicate that an alteration has been made.
+In that case DNSSEC validation will be automatically disabled since the content might not be genuine anymore.
-For modified results, the functions should return ``true`` to avoid failing DNSSEC validations.
 At specific points the Recursor will check if policy handling should take place.
-These points are immediatly after ``preresolve``, after resolving and after ``postresolve``.
+These points are immediately after ``preresolve``, after resolving and after ``postresolve``.

 Interception Functions
 ----------------------